 - Hawaiian Airlines: With a 1:1 transfer ratio from Membership Rewards, Hawaiian Airlines miles are always a good choice.
 Book a one-way coach SuperSaver award from North America to Hawaii for only 20,000 miles.

 Reward Options If You Don’t Like to Travel

 There are plenty of ways to redeem Membership Rewards points that don’t require you to jump out of your comfort zone or leave your home state.

-Let’s say you signed up for The Business Platinum Card® from American Express OPEN and met all of the requirements in order to earn the 40,000-point sign-up bonus.
+Let’s say you signed up for The Enhanced Business Platinum® Card from American Express OPEN and met all of the requirements in order to earn the 50,000-point sign-up bonus.
 First of all, you have the option to redeem your Membership Rewards points for around 0.6 cents per point.
 Not great, but nothing to sneeze at either.
-In this case, your 40,000 point sign-up bonus would be worth around $240.

 If you want to extract more value for your Membership Rewards points, you also have the option to redeem them for gift cards at a normal rate of one cent per point.
 For example, you can currently score a $25 Home Depot Gift card for 2,500 points, a $25 Staples gift card for 2,500 points, and a $50 Benihana gift card for 5,000 points.
 Watch out though; you can’t score all gift cards for a penny a point.
 For example, a $25 American Express gift card will run you 5,000 points, which is not a good value at all.

 Beyond gift cards and statement credits, you can also use your Membership Rewards points for merchandise and “shop with points” at online retailers like Amazon.com.
 These options will never be particularly valuable, however, which is why you should only use them if you can’t think of any other way to redeem your points.

 Best Ways to Use American Express Membership Rewards Points